garrytrinder/msteams-ai-hero-app/02 - M01 Search ME/README.md

 1. No easy way to correlate selectItem activities.
 I invented one but IMO the AI SDK should handle this.

-2. Should I make an interface for a message extension module?
+2. Need a way to make selectItem type safe - item is an any

-   In a real app I would!
+3. OK to use fetch (experimental in node 18)?

-3. Would an ME module ever need access to application state?
+4. Would an ME module ever need access to application state?
    Note the more elegant way of wiring it up I used in the supplier ME.
 Which do you prefer?